Pulkovo International Airport

 Marshrutka & Bus

-For those on a budget, marshrutka (minibus) K39 shuttles you from outside the terminal building to the nearest metro station, Moskovskaya (R35, every five minutes, from 7am to 11.30pm).
+For those on a budget, marshrutka (minibus) K39 shuttles you from outside the terminal building to the nearest metro station, Moskovskaya (R35, every five minutes, 7am to 11.30pm).
 The bus terminates at the Moskovskaya metro station, so you don’t need to worry about where to get off, and you can connect to the rest of the city from there.

 Taking a taxi from the airport to the city centre has never been easier or safer.
 Leave the terminal building and outside you'll find an official taxi dispatcher who will ask you for your destination's address, indicate which taxi to go to and write you a price on a slip of official paper that you can then give to your driver.
 Prices vary, but expect to pay between R800 and R1000 to reach the centre, depending on where exactly you’re headed.
 Drivers usually won’t speak much English, so just hand over the money on arrival – you don’t need to tip.
 It's also possible to book a trip into the city via a taxi app for around R700.